 As in the housing equations, the coefficient of interest, now denoted α_3 , is the differential impact of an operating plant within one mile.
-We again explore a version of this specification that replaces the $1[Plant\ Operating]{jt}$ variable with the $1[Plant\ Opened]{jt}$ and $1[Plant\ Closed]{jt}$ variables.
-For this richer specification, we again test whether the coefficients on the interactions of these variables with $1[Near]{jd}$ are equal and opposite in sign.
+We again explore a version of this specification that replaces the 1[Plant Operating]{jt} variable with the 1[Plant Opened]{jt} and 1[Plant Closed]{jt} variables.
+For this richer specification, we again test whether the coefficients on the interactions of these variables with 1[Near]{jd} are equal and opposite in sign.
 If air toxic emissions are the channel for any infant health effects, then the plausibility of this null is stronger than in the housing price regressions where plant closings may be perceived as temporary and visual disamenities could remain after a closure.

 The vital statistics data include a rich set of mother's characteristics that can be used to control for possible changes in the composition of mothers.
-However, the identifying variation in our models comes at a much higher level of aggregation; hence, in order to avoid overstating the precision of our estimates and to limit the computational burden of our most stringent specifications we control for mother's characteristics using a two-step, group-level estimator (Baker and Fortin 2001; Donald and Lang 2007).
-In the first step, we estimate the relationship between low birthweight (Z{jdt}) and plant-by-distance by year indicators (g{jdt}), after controlling for mother's characteristics (m{it}):
+However, the identifying variation in our models comes at a much higher level of aggregation; hence, in order to avoid overstating the precision of our estimates and to limit the computational burden of our most stringent specifications we control for mother's characteristics using a two-step, group-level estimator (Baker and Fortin, 2001; Donald and Lang, 2007).
+In the first step, we estimate the relationship between low birth weight (Z{jdt}) and plant-by-distance by year indicators (g{jdt}), after controlling for mother's characteristics (m{it}):

-$$Z{idt} = m'{it}\theta + g{idt} + \xi{idt}.$$
+(6) $Z{jdt} = m'{it}\theta + g{jdt} + \xi{jdt}.$

-The vector m{it} controls for maternal characteristics including indicators for: age categories (19-24, 25-34, and 35+), education categories (< 12, high school, some college, and college or more), race (African American or Hispanic), smoking during pregnancy, month of birth, birth order, and gender of child.
-The estimated \widehat{g}{jdt} provides group-level, residualized averages of each specific birth outcome after controlling for the observable characteristics of the mother.
+The vector m{it} controls for maternal characteristics including indicators for: age categories (19-24, 25-34, and 35+), education categories (<12, high school, some college, and college or more), race

+(African American or Hispanic), smoking during pregnancy, month of birth, birth order, and gender of child.38

+The estimated $\widehat{g{jdt}}$ provides group-level, residualized averages of each specific birth outcome after controlling for the observable characteristics of the mother.
 These averages are used as the dependent variable in equation (5), instead of Z{jdt} .
-In this second step, the equation is weighted by the group-level cell size.
-The second step is a second step in the equation of the properties of the mother.
+In this second step, the equation is weighted by the group-level cell size.^{39,40}

-B. Infant Health: Results
+6.2.
+Infant Health: Results

-We start by presenting event study graphs for the incidence of low birthweight (i.e., an infant born weighing less than 5.5 pounds or 2,500 grams) based on a version of equation (5).
-The plotted estimates and 95th percentile confidence intervals correspond to the interaction of event-time indicators with $1[Plant\ Opened]{jt} \times 1[Near]{jd}$ and $1[Plant\ Closed]{jt} \times 1[Near]{jd}$.
-The specification includes plant-by-distance and
+We start by presenting event study graphs for the incidence of low birth weight (i.e., an infant born weighing less than 5.5 pounds or 2500 grams) based on a version of equation (5).
+The plotted estimates and 95th percentile confidence intervals correspond to the interaction of event-time indicators with $1[Plant Opened]{jt} 1[Near]{jd}$ and $1[Plant Closed]{jt} 1[Near]{jd}$.
+The specification includes plant-by-distance and plant-by-year fixed effects, as well as the census controls interacted with a quadratic time trend.
+The birth data cover a longer period than the housing prices data and we can estimate the parameters of interest for all event years from five years before an opening/closing through five years after an opening/closing.